Legal Advice Leadership Development Programme

 What You Can Expect

 This is a whole-sector programme, harnessing the power of learning together, celebrating the leadership expertise that you already have, and establishing a common language of leadership for your sector.
-The programme comprises many different and rich learning opportunities to take you out of the pressures of the workplace and immerse you in new ideas and experiences to stretch your leadership thinking:
+The programme comprises many different and rich learning opportunities to take attendees out of the pressures of the workplace and immerse them in new ideas and experiences to stretch their leadership thinking:

 - A stimulating elective programme of high level taught topics for you to choose from to target your learning

 - Simulations to map, understand and analyse the dynamics across the whole of your network

 - Learning environments in which you can experiment safely with new approaches, relationships and partnerships

 - Formats that encourage new thinking and different conversations (including ‘world cafes’, action learning sets, think-tanks)

 - Inspirational speakers to spark your sense of resourcefulness, gain access to other networks and stakeholders, and explore how other sectors have resolved similar challenges

 - A supportive peer network that starts to build a self-sustaining ‘movement for leadership’ in your sector which can also include members of Cohort 1 of the programme

 Selection Criteria - for You and Your Organisation